~/architecture/v07

 ~/data-model

-The entire product is a thin layer over this schema.
+The entire product is a thin layer over this schema, applied through numbered migrations on a schema_version table.
 Open the database with sqlite3 and every read the dashboard makes is reproducible on the command line.

 TABLE · prompts